jsn/icfp06/README.rst

     execute.
 So, don't try this at home for low-level bit-crunching stuff.

 clojure/arrays.clj
-    Takes **183 seconds** (3min 3sec) to run the ``sandmark``.
+    Takes **97 seconds** (1min 37sec) to run the ``sandmark``.
 This one is written using native arrays, mutable vars, and transients.
-On the one hand, it's an order of magnitude improvement over ``naive.clj``.
+It's more than an order of magnitude improvement over ``naive.clj``.
 Also, the source code is less convoluted.
-On the other hand, that's still about 6 times slower than e.g. naive C (``switch.c``) or even golang.
+Well, at least somewhat; clojure type hinting does not seem intuitive to me at all.
+It's 3 times slower than e.g. naive C (``switch.c``) or golang, which is actually not **that** bad.

 .. _dynasm: https://corsix.github.io/dynasm-doc/
 .. _GNU Lightning: https://www.gnu.org/software/lightning/manual/lightning.html